integrations/slack/README.md

 - Once the workflow is completed, you will get a update as a reply in th thread so that you can complete context and history about the workflow run.
 - If something fails, you can choose to rerun the workflow in place and you can also enable debug logs if needed.

 *Note*: After 2025-03-10 (GHES version 3.17) you will no longer be notified about the progress of individual workflow jobs.
-See the [changelog](https://github.blog/changelog/2025-02-03-deprecation-of-real-time-github-actions-workflow-job-events-in-slack-and-microsoft-teams-apps/) for more details
+See the [changelog](https://github.blog/changelog/2025-02-03-deprecation-of-real-time-github-actions-workflow-job-events-in-slack-and-microsoft-teams-apps/) for more details.

 #### Workflow notification filters
 Getting notified about each and every workflow run notification can be noisy.
 So, we are providing you capability to filter the notifications based on your requirement.